Mnky313/SamsungImageRepacker/README.md

 I use these scripts to unpack, debloat & modify, then repack firmware for flashing via the included odin.

-Currently this only works with devices that use EXT4 not EROFS (it seems like devices after ~2022 switched to EROFS, my Fold3 doesn't use it but Fold5 does).

-Working on adding EROFS support

 # Basic steps to use this to debloat/install apps.

 Copy stock firmware images (BL_\*.tar.md5, AP_\*.tar.md5, CP_\*.tar.md5, CSC_\*.tar.md5) to the Stock folder (if you want to pre-patch the AP file with magisk that also works just make sure it's named AP_\*)